How to Take a Screenshot on iPhone With Broken Buttons

 Hint: See our guide on how to take a screenshot the regular way for more information.
 Read more about taking a screenshot on iPhone.

 Taking a screenshot on iPhone without using the Power Button (Sleep/Wake Button) or without the Home Button is only possible through using “AssistiveTouch” or by connecting your device to a Mac and recording the screen, then extracting images from the video.
 But that is way too complicated for daily use.
 Luckily, you can enable this trick on any type of iPhone, regardless of the age of the device.
 So it works great for example to take a screenshot on iPhone 6 without Home Button.

 How to activate AssistiveTouchSettings → Accessibility → Touch → AssistiveTouch

-Open up your “Settings” and go to “General”.
-Then select “Accessibility”. and look for the section titled “AssistiveTouch”.
-Tap it and then finally activate feature by enabling the toggle button at the very top.
+Open up your “Settings” and go to “Accessibility”.
+Then go to “Touch” and select “AssistiveTouch”.
+Activate the feature by enabling the toggle button at the very top.

 Now the circular AssistiveTouch icon appears on your screen, which you can move around at will and use as your button replacement.
 The feature is actually there to aid users with impaired motor function, but works just as well to overcome limitations of your hardware.